Responding to a civil lawsuit

 Washington LawHelp has guides with instructions to help you respond to a debt collection lawsuit.
 The material is general enough to use in many other types of cases:

-More information and forms are available at the Law Library.
+More information about responding to default is on the default judgment page.
+More information and forms about answering are available at the Law Library.

 Self-help kit from the law library